arkency/posts/posts/2014-07-18-6-front-end-techniques-for-rails-developers-part-i-from-big-ball-of-mud-to-separated-concerns.md

 There are several problems with this code:

 * There is a callback within a callback - and it's an anti-pattern in JS.
-It leads to a callback hell - which is unmaintainable in the long term.
+It leads to a **callback hell** - which is **unmaintainable in the long term**.
 * Initialization is not separated from definition of this code.
-That means if we don't want to always run this code we need to create conditionals (like `if $("#photos-list").length > 0`).
+That means **if we don't want to always run this code we need to create conditionals** (like `if $("#photos-list").length > 0`).
-* SRP is cleanly violated.
+* **SRP is cleanly violated**.
 You have data fetching, DOM manipulation and domain logic (creating grayscaled photo's URL), event binding - all in one place.
 There are too many reasons to edit this code at all.
 * Code is not revealing intentions.
 It's not a problem now.
 But think about further features that can be introduced.
 It can be a real problem when you expand this code to about 50-100 lines.

 Fortunately, you can easily refactor this code.

 ## Let's do this!

-As I've mentioned before, this code has several responsibilities:
+As I've mentioned before, **this code has several responsibilities**:

 * Fetching data via an AJAX call
 * Manipulating DOM